 Not Understanding the Money Involved in Buying a Home

-Usually most people go into buying a home knowing they have to put down a down payment.
-Often a buyer may overlook the other costs associated with buying a home.
+Usually, most people go into buying a home knowing they have to put down a down payment.
+Often, a buyer may overlook the other costs of buying a home.

-On top of you down payment you will have closing costs, pre-funded escrow accounts, home inspection fees, moving costs and more….
-Again, a reason to get pre-approved early so you do understand all of the costs associated with getting a loan in the way of closing costs, escrows and prepaids.
+On top of you down payment you will have closing costs, pre-funded escrow accounts, home inspection fees, moving expenses and more….
+Again, a reason to get pre-approved early so you understand all of the costs associated with getting a loan in the way of closing costs, escrows and prepaids.

-Your real estate agent can help you plan on additional costs outside getting a mortgage.
+Your real estate agent can help you plan additional costs outside of getting a mortgage.

 Not Understanding How Your Agent Works for You